krahets/hello-algo/en/docs/chapter_searching/binary_search_edge.md

 The code is omitted here, but here are two important points to note about this approach.

-- Since the given array does not contain decimals, this means we do not need to worry about handling equal cases.
+- The given array `nums` does not contain decimal, so handling equal cases is not a concern.
-- Because this method introduces decimals, the variable `target` in the function needs to be changed to a floating point type (no change needed in Python).
+- However, the introduction of decimal in this approach requires modifying the `target` variable to a floating-point type (no change needed in Python).